yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Practitioner-intro.md

  - A Data Provider MUST offer Practitioner FHIR resources to represent its own practitioners
  - When referencing a Practitioner then "reference" (url to a FHIR Resource) and "display" (name), MUST be populated
    - For an external practitioner then the url could point to an ad-hoc Contained Resource
- - In addition the "identifier" MAY also be populated.
+   - In addition the "identifier" in the reference MAY also be populated.
 This is not as straightforward as for Organisations (where the ODS Code is widely accepted), but most practitioners will have a professional id which could be populated to more definitively identify them.

 ### **Mandatory fields**